astuder/icp-101xx/extras/mbed/README.md

-# ICP-101xx library adopted to be used with STM32 HAL
+# ICP-101xx library adopted to be used with Mbed OS

-This is a basic adoption of the original Arduino library to be used with MbedOS.
+This is a basic adoption of the original Arduino library to be used with Mbed OS.

 The only difference to the Arduino library is the initialization with ```begin()```